YuigaWada/MisskeyKit-for-iOS/README.md

 MisskeyKit adopts [singleton pattern](https://en.wikipedia.org/wiki/Singleton_pattern), because of keeping account information instead of developers.

-So you always have to communicate MisskeyKit via the following instances.
+So you always have to communicate with MisskeyKit via the following instances.

 ```swift
 open class MisskeyKit {